 Go on, guess which fifteen words out of over two thousand people have been focusing on.

-In fact, we live in the time when a spokewoman for the President of the United States can openly praise the greatest mass murder of the twentieth century:
+We live in the time when a spokewoman for the President of the United States can praise the greatest mass murder of the twentieth century:

 Yet it is Ayn Rand who is universally reviled.